jose-jaen/FacialRecognizer/README.md

 A personal project leveraging both Statistical Learning and Deep Learning techniques to accurately recognize and classify faces.

-`PyTorch` and `polars` are used for efficiently handle the data in a distrubuted fashion.
+`PyTorch` and `polars` are used for efficiently handling the data in a distrubuted fashion.

 The <a target="_blank" rel="noopener noreferrer" href="https://cmp.felk.cvut.cz/~spacelib/faces/">`faces94`</a> dataset is utilized to train and evaluate models.